robgaston/osgw/index.md

     1. write a SQL query to join places to countries using a spatial intersection to get a count of place points in each country

-1. extra credit: how else might we use PostGIS spatial processing functions to ask questions about these data?
+1. **extra credit**: how else might we use PostGIS spatial processing functions to ask questions about these data?
 Come up with a question to ask about these data (or others) through spatial processing, find the right PostGIS functions (I can help you) and write a SQL query to get your answer

 ---